Gili Landau

 Gili Landau (גילי לנדאו; born 7 May 1958) is an Israeli former footballer and currently a manager, coaching the Israel women's national football team.

-Biopgraphy
+Biography

 Gili Landau was born in Bat Yam, Israel.

 He played soccer as a striker for Hapoel Tel Aviv for 17 years, from 1974–90, 12 matches for the Israel national football team, and earned a gold medal playing for Team Israel at the 1977 Maccabiah Games.
 He won three national championships, and one national cup.

 Managerial career

 Landau has coached Hapoel Bat Yam, Maccabi Herlzliya, Hapoel Be'er Sheva, Hakoah Ramat Gan, Maccabi Kiryat Gat, Maccabi Netanya, Hapoel Tel Aviv, Hapoel Bnei Lod, Hapoel Petah Tikva, Ironi Kiryat Shmona, F.C.
 Ashdod (sport director), and Agudat Sport Ashdod.

 He was appointed coach of the Israel women's national football team in July 2021.